Meet the Music Faculty

 Dr. John Perkins

-Dr. John D. Perkins teaches applied trumpet and horn, brass pedagogy, music history, and coaches brass ensembles.
-Perkins' CMU applied students have won the State Competitions of the Music Teachers National Association Young Artist Brass and the Missouri Music Teachers Association Upper and Lower Brass Division competitions.
-His students are frequent soloists with the CMU Concert Band, and his brass ensembles have performed repeatedly on band concerts and tours.
-Under his direction, the CMU Trumpet Ensemble was selected and performed at the 2014 International Trumpet Guild Conference at King of Prussia, PA.
+Dr. John D. Perkins teaches courses in applied trumpet and horn, brass pedagogy, and music history and coaches brass ensembles at Central Methodist University.
+Perkins' students have won the state competitions of the Music Teachers National Association – Young Artist Brass, and the Missouri Music Teachers Association – Upper and Lower Brass Division Competitions.
+Under his direction, the CMU trumpet ensemble was selected to perform at the 2014 International Trumpet Guild Conference at King of Prussia, PA.
 Adjudicating frequently at MSHSAA solo and ensemble contests, Perkins enjoys working with younger brass players.
-He organizes and directs the high school trumpet clinics for the biennial CMU Invitational Brass Conference, and offers trumpet lessons and high brass sessions to middle and high school students.
+He organizes and directs the high school trumpet clinics for the biennial CMU Brass Invitational and offers trumpet lessons and high brass clinics to middle and high school students.

-Perkins has held trumpet positions and performed with a multitude of orchestras, most recently the Missouri Symphony Orchestra, Odyssey Chamber Music Series Orchestra, and Columbia Civic Orchestra.
-He has been a member of/performed with the 9th Street Philharmonic, Missouri Contemporary Ballet Orchestra, Abilene Philharmonic, Johnstown Symphony, York Symphony, Victoria Bach Festival Orchestra, Mid-Texas Symphony, Austin Handel/Haydn Society Orchestra, Kerrville Symphony, St. Cloud Symphony, and the Heartland Symphony.
-He held the principal trumpet position with the Shippensburg Festival Symphony Orchestra for fifteen years, as well as two seasons with the San Angelo Symphony.
-He performed several works as world or U.S. premieres with various ensembles.
+Perkins has performed trumpet with a multitude of orchestras in mid-Missouri, including the Missouri Symphony Orchestra, Odyssey Chamber Music Series Orchestra, Columbia Civic Orchestra, 9th Street Philharmonic, and Missouri Contemporary Ballet Orchestra.
+He held the principal trumpet position with the Shippensburg Festival Symphony Orchestra for 15 years, as well as two seasons as principal with the San Angelo Symphony.
+He has held positions and/or performed with the Abilene Philharmonic, Johnstown Symphony, York Symphony, Victoria Bach Festival Orchestra, Mid-Texas Symphony, Austin Handel/Haydn Society Orchestra, Kerrville Symphony, St. Cloud Symphony, and the Heartland Symphony.
+He has performed several works as world or U.S. premieres with various ensembles.

-Regionally in mid-Missouri, Perkins has played lead trumpet in over forty musical productions, including the Arrow Rock Lyceum Theatre, CMU’s Little Theatre, MU’s Summer Rep Theatre, Stephens College, William Woods University, and Video Games Live.
-Chamber ensembles include the Big Bang Brass, Southside Philharmonic Champion Brass, Odyssey Chamber Music Series, Missouri Consortium Brass, Cumberland Valley Chamber Players, Icehouse Brass, Summit Brass, and several brass quintets and ensembles.
-He has performed at the International Trumpet Guild Conference and has over fifteen recording reviews articles published in the ITG Journal.
+Perkins has played lead trumpet in more than 40 musical productions, including at the Arrow Rock Lyceum Theatre, CMU’s Little Theatre, MU’s Summer Rep Theatre, Stephens College, William Woods University, and Video Games Live.
+Chamber ensembles include the Big Bang Brass, Pinnacle Brass, Southside Philharmonic Champion Brass, Odyssey Chamber Music Series, Missouri Consortium Brass, Cumberland Valley Chamber Players, Icehouse Brass, Summit Brass (participant), and several brass quintets and ensembles.
+He has performed at the International Trumpet Guild Conference and has more than 20 media reviews articles published in the ITG Journal.

-Perkins has made several solo appearances, some of which include the CMU Concert Band, Karl King Band, Marshall Philharmonic, Hagerstown Municipal Band, Grand Sousa Festival Band, Angelo State University Wind Ensemble, Shippensburg University Concert Band, and the St. Cloud State University Concert/Chamber Band.
-He has played the National Anthem at minor league baseball games, including the Harrisburg Senators, Frederick Keys, and the Hagerstown Suns.
-He frequently enhances church services through his playing.
-His primary teachers include Raymond Crisara, John Aley, Albert Moore, and he studied briefly with Frank Kaderabek and Don Jacoby.
+Perkins has made solo appearances with the CMU Concert Band, Karl King Band, Marshall Philharmonic, Hagerstown Municipal Band, Grand Sousa Festival Band, Angelo State University Wind Ensemble, Shippensburg University Concert Band, and the St. Cloud State University Concert/Chamber Band.
+He has played the National Anthem at minor league baseball games and frequently enhances church services through his playing.
+His primary teachers include Raymond Crisara, John Aley, and Albert Moore, and he studied briefly with Frank Kaderabek and Don Jacoby.

 email